-- For information on the Cases, see "Part II Item 8.
-Financial Statements and Supplementary Data Notes to Consolidated Financial Statements - Note 2 - Emergence from Chapter 11 Bankruptcy Proceedings" and "Part II - Item 8. - Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 3 - Fresh Start Accounting" in the Form 10-K, which are incorporated herein by reference.
-See also "Explanatory Note" and "Item 1. - Business - Reorganization and Emergence from Bankruptcy Proceedings" of this registration statement, which are incorporated herein by reference. - If we are the subject of governmental and internal investigations related to alleged misconduct and violations of U.S. or International laws in the future, it could have a material adverse effect on our business, financial condition and results of operations.
+- · For information on the Cases, see "Part II Item 8.
+Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 2 Emergence from Chapter 11 Bankruptcy Proceedings" and "Part II Item 8.
+Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 3 Fresh Start Accounting" in the Form 10-K, which are incorporated herein by reference.
+See also "Explanatory Note" and "Item 1.
+Business Recent Developments Reorganization and Emergence from Bankruptcy Proceedings" of this registration statement, which are incorporated herein by reference. - · If we are the subject of governmental and internal investigations related to alleged misconduct and violations of U.S. or International laws in the future, it could have a material adverse effect on our business, financial condition and results of operations.
 See "Part II Item 8.
-Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 19 Disputes, Litigation and Legal Contingencies" in the Form 10-K and "Part I Item 1.
-Financial Statements Notes to Condensed Consolidated Financial Statements Note 8 Disputes, Litigation and Legal Contingencies" in the Form 10-Q, which are incorporated herein by reference.
+Financial Statements and Supplementary Data Notes to Consolidated Financial Statements Note 19 Disputes, Litigation and Legal Contingencies" in the Form 10-K, which is incorporated herein by reference.